codeangler/devops-code-challenges/challenges/create-and-build-docker-image.md

 ## Challenge

 1. Create a Dockerfile that uses one of the `alpine` images as a base image.
-2. Expose port 8080
+   1. Expose port 8080
-3. Run command `echo "Hello, World!"` when the container starts
+   2. Run command `echo "Hello, World!"` when the container starts
+2. Build the Docker image
+3. Run the Docker container